SaiManikantaTeja/shopping-mobile-app/README.md

 # shopping-mobile-app
-A Mobile app for shopping products like clothing.
+A Prototype of e-commerce checkout - process for mobile app for clothing products.